What Not to Do After Giving Birth: How to Recover (and Not Stress) After Birth

 Birth Recovery Tip #5: Stay at a Recovery Retreat

 Want to know what not to do after giving birth?
 Don’t force yourself to adapt to a new schedule and lifestyle immediately.
 Adjusting takes time — yes, there are aspects of your old life that may be gone forever, but there are also new, exciting things to look forward to.
 During this transitionary period, you may find that all-inclusive postpartum nursing care is the perfect stepping stone to your new life.

 After nine months of pregnancy, you deserve to treat yourself!
 Instead of recovering at a hospital or home, why not enjoy a relaxing getaway?

-Pearl Recovery Retreat is a five-star wellness center located within the luxury Viceroy Beverly Hills Hotel where you can sit back and relax while our experienced staff provides you with 24/7 customized postpartum care.
+Pearl Recovery Retreat is a five-star wellness center located in Beverly Hills where you can sit back and relax while our experienced staff provides you with 24/7 customized postpartum care.
 Our gorgeous rooms and suites include world-class recovery center amenities — including personalized Kreation Juice cleanses and nourishing IV therapy — that will have you feeling like a queen.
 Book your stay now so you can look forward to a happy and healthy birth recovery when the big day comes.